-Muay Thai teaches simple and straightforward fighting techniques that are effective and easy to use in a real fight.
-Thai kickboxing doesn't focus on some fancy looking moves that are not very effective.
+Muay Thai teaches simple and straightforward fighting techniques which are effective in a real fight.
+Thai kickboxing doesn't focus on some fancy moves that are not very useful in combat.

-Muay Thai puts a great pressure on conditioning: stamina and strength training, shin conditioning, core conditioning.
-This gives you a physical advantage over the potential aggressor.
+Muay Thai puts a great pressure on conditioning: stamina and strength training, shin conditioning and core conditioning.
+That gives you a physical edge over the potential aggressor.

-In Muay Thai the main tool of learning is sparring, which means you’ll be encouraged to fight almost right from the beginning of your training.
-You’ll have to face a real opponent instead of punching the air.
-This gives you a great mental advantage over the attacker
+In Muay Thai the main method of learning is by sparring.
+That means you will be encouraged to spar almost right from the beginning of your training.

-I have created a post: Muay Thai for self-defense to cover this subject.
+I have created a post: Muay Thai for self-defense to fully cover this subject.

 In street fight, you have to be able to move around freely and be able to defend against more than just one opponent.
 You need to be able to look around, evade, and react quickly.

-You don't want to find yourself in a situation where you are sitting on a guy and punching him or holding him down on the ground and some other guy walks in and "soccer kick" you in the face.
+You don't want to get stuck in a situation in which you are sitting on a guy and holding him down on the ground.
+In that situation some other guy may get involved and soccer-kick you in the face.

 What works in the octagon doesn't necessarily work on the street.
 That is why a stand-up fighting style like Muay Thai is much more effective for the street than a grappling style like BJJ [Brazilian Jiu-Jitsu].

-Muay Thai utilizes 5 main sets of techniques from which everything else derives:
+Muay Thai utilizes 5 main sets of techniques: